HOW TO MAKE MELOMAKARONA

 … After all, you’re only eating them once a year… However, keep this in mind: If you are a diet-conscious eater, then you might want to pay some attention to the calorie count.

-Click here to learn how to make Kourabiedes.
+If you liked melomakarona, click here to learn how to make Kourabiedes.

-In general, a medium-sized melomakarono cookie can go from 150 to 200 calories, depending on various factors concerning the ingredients, including the amount of nuts and type of nuts sprinkled on top.
+In general, a medium-sized melomakarono cookie can go from 150 to 200 calories, depending on various factors concerning the ingredients, including the amount of nuts and the type of nuts sprinkled on top.

 Melomakarona and Kourabiedes.

-Melomakarona with Chocolate: The Ultimate Greek Sin!
+Melomakarona with chocolate: The ultimate Greek sin!

 These magnificent Christmas treats can be eaten on their own, and you feel you can never have enough of them… Until you taste the ones dipped in dark chocolate.